ConallI/AwayDays-API/README.md

 ## Get Started

 - Clone this repository.
 - Run `sh start.sh` in the terminal to get started.
-This will run the following...
+This will run the following commands...
-  - run `docker-compose build` to build the server and db containers.
+  - `docker-compose build` to build the server and db containers.
-  - run `docker-compose up -d` to run both containers in detached mode.
+  - `docker-compose up -d` to run both containers in detached mode.
-  - run `docker exec -ti <app-container-name-here> npm run migrate` to initialize the db with the current migrations.
+  - `docker exec -ti <app-container-name-here> npm run migrate` to initialize the db with the current migrations.
-  - run `docker exec -ti <app-container-name-here> npm run seed` to seed the db with initial data.
+  - `docker exec -ti <app-container-name-here> npm run seed` to seed the db with initial data.
 - When you are finished, use `docker-compose down` to stop and remove the containers.

 ## Current Tasks